RN Residency Program

 All tracks may not be offered in each cohort.
 Several tracks have clinical rotations between the Braselton and Gainesville campuses, and the resident may match to a permanent position on either campus.

-A clinical nurse preceptor from each patient care unit will be paired with the nurse resident to manage the clinical aspects of their orientation period as well as engage the nurse residents into the social atmosphere of each nursing unit.
+A clinical nurse preceptor from each patient care unit will be paired with the RN resident to manage the clinical aspects of their orientation period as well as engage the RN residents into the social atmosphere of each nursing unit.

-Our nurse residents are also paired with a mentor throughout their year-long residency program.
-The mentor will serve as a personal guide and will help assimilate the nurse resident into NGHS culture.
-Through monthly meetings with each nurse resident, the mentor will closely monitor the progress of orientation and offer guidance and support as needed.
+Our RN residents are also paired with a mentor throughout their year-long residency program.
+The mentor will serve as a personal guide and will help assimilate the RN resident into NGHS culture.
+Through monthly meetings with each RN resident, the mentor will closely monitor the progress of orientation and offer guidance and support as needed.

-In addition to the support provided by the mentor and clinical nurse preceptors, one of the most important components of the Nurse Residency Program is the workshop series.
-Nurse Residents will attend residency seminars that support the development of complex skills such as EKG awareness, prioritization and nurse-to-physician communication.
+In addition to the support provided by the mentor and clinical nurse preceptors, one of the most important components of the RN Residency Program is the workshop series.
+RN Residents will attend residency seminars that support the development of complex skills such as EKG awareness, prioritization, and nurse-to-physician communication.
 The workshops also provide an opportunity to practice technical skills and develop critical thinking through the use of high fidelity patient simulations.